-• The recruiting manager is responsible for:

-- Drawing up the job description and person specification for the vacant post, using the Job Description template.
+- 4.3.1 The recruiting manager is responsible for: - Drawing up the job description and person specification for the vacant post, using the Job Description template.
 HR will assist where necessary.
 Templates are available on Sharepoint, which can be adapted.
-As a general rule, all job descriptions need to be kept up to date on an ongoing basis. - Seeking approval of the job description and the person specification from the Headteacher or any other Senior Management Team member to whom this task has been delegated. - E-mailing the approved job information to HR with the Authorisation to Recruit Form equivalent to assist with the drafting of the advert. - The HR department in consultation with the recruiting manager/Headteacher will compile the information pack that is needed for applicants, where applicable.
-As a minimum this should include: - background information about the school/the Foundation, - the role advertised, - a selection of photos relevant to the role/school/Foundation, - benefits offered; - the job description, - the person specification, and - details of the application process. - The information pack and application forms will be available on the Foundation's Recruitment Website from the date the advert goes live and will be removed when the deadline date/time has passed.
+As a general rule, all job descriptions need to be kept up to date on an ongoing basis. - Seeking approval of the job description and the person specification from the relevant Head or the Foundation Bursar or any other Senior Management Team member to whom this task has been delegated. - E-mailing the approved job information to HR with the Authorisation to Recruit Form equivalent to assist with the drafting of the advert.

+- 4.3.2 The HR department in consultation with the recruiting manager will compile the information pack that is needed for applicants, where applicable.
+A template information pack is available on SharePoint.
+As a minimum this should include:

+- background information about the school/the Foundation,

+- the role advertised,

+- a selection of photos relevant to the role/school/Foundation,

+- benefits offered;

+- the job description,

+- the person specification, and

+- details of the application process.

+- 4.3.3 The information pack and application forms will be available on the Foundation's Recruitment Website from the date the advert goes live and will be removed when the deadline date/time has passed.